cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ### Why Cyber?

 ### What is cyber~Foundation?
+The role of cyber ~Foundation is to help the community govern the protocol via an Aragon DAO.
+It is a fund managed via a decentralized engine, charged with the donated ETH and managed by the community (agents of the protocol).

 ### What is cyber~Congress?
+The initial intentions of cyber ~Congress can be found [in this document](https://github.com/cybercongress/congress/blob/master/README.md).
+It helps to launch the protocol, commits to the code base, helps to gather the initial community, write the initial documentation, organise the distribution and deploy the Genesis.
+The Congress lives in Ethereum, as an Aragon DAO.
+It is responsible for organising the Game of links and the minting of THC tokens.

 ### What is cyber~Ecosystem?
+It is the entity that is responsible for helping to grow the ecosystem.
+Its common goal: to build a better and a unique new web - the Great Web.
+To achieve this it will help to form partnerships, onboard communities, help research, connect people, do VC work when necessary, create and review documentation, participate in the governance, help to validate and build the chain and its applications

 ### Who are cyber~FundClassic?
+It is the future fund to be created and to help applications grow within the cyber ecosystem.

 ### What is cyber~Page?